 - Strong focus on kindergarten readiness, including early literacy and social skills

-Daycare vs. Preschool: A Side-by-Side Comparison
+Daycare vs. Preschool: The Key Differences

 Understanding the practical differences can help you weigh your options more clearly.
 Here is how daycare and preschool typically compare across the factors that matter most to families.